- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in Mathematics.

 Months of entry

-- the modelling of financial assets, both in equity markets and in fixed-income markets;
+- the modelling of the dynamics of financial assets, both in equity markets and in fixed-income markets

 - the quantification and management of financial risk.

-However, mathematical skills alone are not sufficient to implement mathematical ideas in practice.
-You need numerical and computational methods if you want to put theory into practice and work for a financial institution.
-We therefore offer a programme that provides a balanced mixture of advanced mathematics (probability theory, stochastic calculus, etc), modern finance theory (derivatives, interest rates, foreign exchange, etc), and computational technique (GPU-based high-performance computing).
+Candidates are also provided with the means to master the numerical and computational skills necessary for the practical implementation of financial models, thus enabling you to put theory into practice and putting you in a good position to carry out work for a financial institution.
+We therefore offer a programme that provides a balanced mixture of advanced mathematics (including modern probability theory and stochastic calculus), modern finance theory (including models for derivatives, interest rates, foreign exchange, equities, commodities, and credit), and computational technique (GPU-based high-performance computing).

-The MSc in Financial Mathematics offers a range of exciting modules during the Autumn and the Spring terms, followed by a research project leading to a dissertation to be completed during the Summer term.
+The MSc in Financial Mathematics offers a range of exciting modules during the Autumn and the Spring terms, followed by an individual research project leading to a dissertation that is completed during the Summer term.

-- We aim to teach some of the key ideas in pricing theory from a modern perspective, using such concepts as pricing kernel and market filtration, as opposed to a more traditional approach based on the historical developments of the subject.
+- We aim to teach the key ideas in financial asset pricing theory from a thoroughly modern perspective, using concepts and methods such as pricing kernels, market information filtrations, and martingale techniques, as opposed say to the more traditional but old-fashioned approach based on the historical development of the subject.

-- We include courses on high-performance computing so that theoretical ideas can be implemented.
+- The programme includes courses on high-performance computing that provide candidates with the techniques whereby financial models can be implemented.

-By the end of the year students will gain familiarity with topics including:
+By the end of the year students will gain familiarity with a range of highly relevant topics, including:

 - Financial market conventions